The Facilitator’s Manual Includes:

 Permission for reuse

-Permission is granted to users of this material to translate it into other languages or to photocopy it, provided that:
+Permission is granted to users of the Maarifa Facilitator's Manual and Youth Book to translate it into other languages or to photocopy it, provided that:

 That mymaarifa.org is credited